DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/helm/helm-app.md

-2. In the left navigation bar, click `Helm Application` -> `Helm Template` to enter the Helm template page.
+2. In the left navigation bar, click `Helm Application` -> `Helm chart` to enter the Helm chart page.

-     On the Helm template page, select the [Helm repository](helm-repo.md) named `addon`, and all the Helm chart templates under the `addon` repository will be displayed on the interface.
+     On the Helm chart page, select the [Helm repository](helm-repo.md) named `addon`, and all the Helm chart templates under the `addon` repository will be displayed on the interface.
      Click on the Chart named `cert-manager`.